 I just recently bought a sifter, but if you don’t have one you can use a strainer like I am using above.
 It’s nice to be able to set it above the bowl and place everything in there and then sift away.

-Add the flour to the batter and mix together.
+Add the flour mixture to the batter and mix together with an electric mixer.

 Pour the cake batter into a bundt pan and bake.